 you what we visited that day, and tomorrow I’ll talk about the first

+one.
 On this second day after having a general overview of the city (of

 which I will speak more in depth tomorrow) we are dedicated to making